beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _If the environment detection needs to change in the future, there is only one place in the code to change._

+^ We want to keep the code that changes our app's behavior DRY, so if we need to update **how** we change that behavior, it doesn't have to be done in many places all over the app.

-^ The app should check for the environment at one point, and fully set up the configs for that environment at the same time.
-From then on, the app will run with that single collection of configs.
+^ So we want the app to check for the environment at one point only, and fully set up the configs for that environment at the same time.
+From then on, the app will run with that single collection of configs (just with different values).

+---
+## All environments read the same set of keys

+The app must not use retrieved config values in conditional clauses. (`if/else`)

+Do **not** do different things depending on a config value: Do the same thing using the different values.

+_Let the config bootstrapping process **be** the conditional statement by relocating values from the app into the configs._

+^ Which suggests the next characteristic: The set of config keys should be the same in every environment, only differing in value.

+^ There's a corollary this: It means your app should never have to use a retrieved config value as an `if` conditional clause.
+Instead, perform the same action all the time, but using the config value as the argument.

 ---